- Author(s): @o_rourke @JackALaing @richCL @adam

 We have also not given enough attention to how to embed testing and quality assurance into chain onboarding.
 This proposed process should allow us to test and debug any issues concerning the quality of requests in a controlled environment.
-The Dashboard is designed to test the quality of nodes it gets matched to in sessions and make use of fallback “altruist nodes” (unmonetized nodes that provide a backup to bad nodes in sessions) if needed to ensure quality service to apps.
+The Portal is designed to test the quality of nodes it gets matched to in sessions and make use of fallback “altruist nodes” (unmonetized nodes that provide a backup to bad nodes in sessions) if needed to ensure quality service to apps.
 Since it is likely that node runners who are running new chains for the first time may make mistakes in configuration/maintenance of their nodes, this will be an important quality assurance mechanism that should minimize the churn of new apps in new chain ecosystems.

 This proposed process should: